Format and Time

 - Emerging epigenome profiling technologies (including single-cell and multiome methods)

-All Lectures, the course and the presentation will be held via MS Teams – unless Corona-restrictions allow the presence on the campus.
+All Lectures, the course and the presentation will be held in presence – unless Corona-restrictions require the workshop to take place online.

 Students need to pass a written exam, based on the lecture content, prove that they successfully participated in the workshop by handing in a notebook-based protocol and give a 20-minute final presentation.
 The final grade will be given based on the exam and a check on the above criteria.